digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 Parent(s)
 Tree-hash

--> file handling based on hashes/fingerprints. if one bit changes, the hash changes completely -> illustrate in a commit-chain (all child commits change - problematic if we want to work on the same tree) -> internal file handling: get ae9d898d7fa...
+- file handling based on hashes/fingerprints.
+If one Bit changes, the hash changes completely
+- illustrate in a commit-chain (all child commits change - problematic if we want to work on the same tree)
+- internal file handling: get ae9d898d7fa...
--> growth: adding a new commit/branch requires very little additional storage
+- growth: adding a new commit/branch requires very little additional storage

 Discuss/provide solutions for atomic commits